Asia Express: Service

-The Asia Express was the fastest train in Asia, reaching maximum speeds of up to 120 km/h, with an average speed of 82.5 km/h - faster than the Japan National Railways' limited express trains in Japan.
+The Asia Express was the fastest train in Asia, reaching maximum speeds of up to 120 km/h, with an average speed of 82.5 km/h - faster than the Japanese Government Railways' limited express trains in Japan.
 At the time the "Asia" entered service, the fastest train in Japan, the Tsubame, had a maximum speed of 95 km/h and an average speed of 69.55 km/h, and even after the war, the fastest trains in Japan reached only 110 km/h until the introduction of the Shinkansen.
 Travel time between Dalian and Xinjing was 8 hours 30 minutes, the service was extended from Xinjing to Harbin in September 1935, and travel time over the 943.3 km was 13 hours, an average of 72.5 km/h (45.1 mph).

 The level of service on the Asia Express was high.
 The carriages were air conditioned and had on-board refrigerators.
 The dining car featured meals prepared aboard the train, and employed Russian waitresses, who, amongst their other duties, prepared the "Asia Cocktail" devised especially for the Asia Express.
 There were two variants of the Asia Cocktail, the Green based on vodka with peppermint liqueur added, and the Scarlet, made with Cognac and grenadine syrup.